rosshpayne/ODTM/README.md

 DOM employees a single server with multiple clients model.
 Further:

         + DOM-server  -  schema which contains the DOM repository, all your code and state tables.
-                         DOM executes on this server and initiates all operations remotely across DOM-clients.
+                         DOM executes operation from this server and initiates all operations remotely across DOM-clients.
                          (In the code base this is referred as the MAIN server)
         + DOM-clients -  one client for each database instance that executes a task in an operation.